mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **DRAWING/RELOADING** Most weapons require a Minor Action to draw or otherwise make ready for combat and a Minor Action to reload once they have run out of ammunition.
 If a weapon requires a longer time for either, this will be noted in its description.

-**MOVEMENT** The Traveller may move a number of metres up to their Movement score (for humans and most humanoid Travellers, this will be six metres) for each Minor Action.
+**MOVEMENT** The Traveller may move a number of meters up to their Movement score (for humans and most humanoid Travellers, this will be six meters) for each Minor Action.
 Difficult terrain, such as ruins or mud will halve a Traveller’s Movement.
 Being prone will quarter a Traveller’s Movement score.

 Some aliens and animals have different Movement scores and this will be noted in their descriptions.